-In order to access the OpenSesame Plus Insights Dashboard, you must be the account administrator and have at least two active OpenSesame Plus learner seats.
+To access the OpenSesame Plus Insights Dashboard, you must be the account administrator and have at least two active OpenSesame Plus learner seats.
+If learners have not yet launched any subscription courses, there will be no information to display.

 When cookies are blocked in Chrome, your OpenSesame Plus Insights Dashboard will have a 401 error and there will be a cookie icon in the address bar.
 To fix this error, click on the cookie icon and then click the “Manage” button.